MEdical Laboratory Science Program Information

 The MLS is a health care professional with both academic and hospital laboratory training.
 MLS personnel are in demand in many settings such as hospital laboratories, clinics and research facilities.
-Medical Laboratory Scientists are certified through the national certifying agency (ASCP Board of Certification) and are members of a well respected profession.
+To be eligible for employment in a clinical laboratory to run diagnostic tests, you must complete a bachelor's level degree including a clinical internship program and pass a national certification exam administered by American Society for Clinical Pathology (http://www.ascp.org).
+Certified Medical Laboratory Scientists (MLS) are also in high demand in other areas of the biomedical industry.

 Option #1: Students may complete 3 years of courses at SCSU, followed by a year of internship at a clinical affiliate.
-Current clinical affiliates are Hennepin County Medical Center, Fairview Heath Services, the University of Minnesota in Minneapolis, MN, and St. Luke’s Hospital in Cedar Rapids, IA.
+Current clinical affiliates are Hennepin County Medical Center, University of North Dakota in Grand Forks, ND, the University of Minnesota in Minneapolis, MN, and St. Luke’s Hospital in Cedar Rapids, IA.

 Option #2: St. Cloud State University (SCSU) and North Hennepin Community College (NHCC) are collaborating on a 2 + 2 program that will result in a Medical Laboratory Scientist (MLS) BS degree from SCSU.
 Certified Medical Laboratory Technicians (MLTs) can complete the program in two years (full-time).
 The program also encourages part-time students who are currently employed as MLTs to participate in the program.